-Recently, the media has exploded with tragic stories and consequences of cyberbullying.
+In recent years, the news media coverage has exploded with tragic stories and consequences of cyberbullying.
 Cyberbullying is defined as bullying that occurs over electronic devices, often through texting, email or through social media websites such as Facebook.
 Bullies can send hurtful messages to other children, post embarrassing pictures of their peers on facebook, or send hateful email messages.

 Cyberbullying takes on the same form as face to face bullying.
 The cyberbully will have a clear intent to harm the victim (either emotionally or by threatening them with physical harm), perceivable aggression in the messages, and a perceived or obvious imbalance of power over the victim by the cyberbully.